 Since my last appearance before the committee, we have seen violent extremists continue to act against or threaten U.S. interests, citizens, allies, partners, and our Homeland.
 Cyber activities increased in both quantity and intensity, with the potential for greater exploitation of U.S. intellectual property, institutions, and critical infrastructure.
 Iran's nuclear ambitions remain concerning.
-North Korea conducted a missile launch in violation of its obligations under multiple U.N.
+North Korea conducted a missile launch in violation of its obligations under multiple United Nations (U.N.)
 Security Council resolutions and announced last month it conducted another nuclear test.
 Civil war continues in Syria.
 Russia and China continue to improve and demonstrate their strategic capabilities.

 Fiscal uncertainty is adding unique challenges.
-Not only are the additional sequestration reductions steep, but the law allows little flexibility in how to apply them, and we're working from a continuing resolution while the services are transitioning contingency needs to the base budget-all of this during a time when continued readiness is essential, modernization is overdue, violent extremists remain active, threats in space and cyber space are increasing, and the possibility of nuclear and ballistic missile proliferation persists.
+Not only are the additional sequestration reductions steep, but the law allows little flexibility in how to apply them, and we're working from a CR while the Services are transitioning contingency needs to the base budget-all of this during a time when continued readiness is essential, modernization is overdue, violent extremists remain active, threats in space and cyberspace are increasing, and the possibility of nuclear and ballistic missile proliferation persists.